 Why Is Race A Social Construction

 Race is a concept that has shaped societies, influenced policies, and driven historical events for centuries.
-Yet, despite its profound impact, race is not a biological reality but a social construction.
-This means that the categories we use to define race are not based on inherent biological differences but rather on ideas created and perpetuated by society.
+Day to day, yet, despite its profound impact, race is not a biological reality but a social construction.
+So in practice, the categories we use to define race are not based on inherent biological differences but rather on ideas created and perpetuated by society.
 Understanding why race is a social construction is crucial for dismantling racism and promoting a more just and equitable world.

 Introduction: Unpacking the Concept of Race